theforeman/theforeman.org/plugins/katello/developers.md

 ### Step 15: Announce RC

-Now you are ready to announce the RC by sending an email to the foreman-users and foreman-dev mailing lists pointing users at the installation instructions.
+Now you are ready to announce the RC by sending an post to the Release Announcements forum board, pointing users at the installation instructions.
 You should also open a PR to `katello.org` to update the news section with an announcement of the RC release.

 ### Step 16: Fix Bugs